 Include the same information, in total figures, for all other special events held that were not among the three largest.
 Indicate the type and number of the events not listed individually (e.g., three dances and two raffles).

-An example of this schedule of special events might appear as follows:
+An example of this schedule of special events might appear in columnar form as follows: